tsegall/fta/README.md

 * No support for non-Gregorian calendars
 * No support for non-Arabic numerals

+Notes:
+* By default analysis is performed on the initial 4096 characters of each record (adjustable via setMaxInputLength())
-Note: Semantic Type detection is typically predicated on valid input data, for example, a field that contains data that looks like phone numbers, but that are in fact invalid, will NOT be detected as the semantic type - TELEPHONE.
+* Semantic Type detection is typically predicated on valid input data, for example, a field that contains data that looks like phone numbers, but that are in fact invalid, will NOT be detected as the Semantic Type TELEPHONE.

 Typical usage is:
 ```java